thelazyprogrammer/wrapped-webdollar/README.md

   * After 6 confirmation on the ETH Ropsten testnet chain, the WEBD address will be credited with the withdrawn WWEBD amount.
   * Currently, you are required to withdraw all the WWEBD amount in a withdraw transaction.
 The transaction will fail otherwise.
   * The WEBD transaction fees are supported by the system.

+## Bug report

+Please open any issues you find on this repo.
+The WWEBD ecosystem code will be made public after the testing process is finished.